 CONFERENCE

-Following the success of the previous editions of the “International Conference on Microplastic Pollution in the Mediterranean Sea” – µMED – the Local Scientific Committee and International Advisory Board are pleased to invite the scientific community and stakeholders to the III edition of the µMED Conference, which will be held in Naples (NA), Italy, from 25th to 28th September at the Partenope Congress Centre.
+Following the success of the previous editions of the “International Conference on Microplastic Pollution in the Mediterranean Sea” – µMED – the Local Scientific Committee and International Advisory Board are pleased to announce the IV edition of the mMED Conference, which will take place in Ischia (NA), Italy, from 19th to 22nd October at the Hotel Continental.

 COUNTDOWN